TERMS AND CONDITIONS

 e. not introduce any Harmful Code into the ESA Systems.

 f.
 If the Customer or LEC becomes aware of, or suspects that a breach of any of the obligations set out in this clause 2.2 has occurred, the LEC must promptly notify ESA, in which case ESA may take such action as it considers appropriate (which may include changing the Customer's passwords and other security information).

 - Despite anything else in these terms and conditions, ESA does not undertake, warrant or guarantee that the Services (including access to the Web Tools or other ESA Systems) will be uninterrupted, continuous or error or defect free.

-- The Customer acknowledges and agrees that its use of the Services is dependent on, and affected by, a number of environmental and other factors outside of the reasonable control of ESA (‘External Factors’).
+- The Customer or LEC acknowledges and agrees that its use of the Services is dependent on, and affected by, a number of environmental and other factors outside of the reasonable control of ESA (‘External Factors’).

 - In the event of failure of the Services, ESA will use reasonable commercial endeavours to restore the Services to an operational state with the minimum practicable delay.

 - The Customer or LEC acknowledges that, from time to time ESA will conduct routine and other maintenance on the Website and the ESA Systems.